AyushJhin07/Automation/docs/smoke-tests.md

 - Ensure `GENERIC_EXECUTOR_ENABLED=true` is set for the API process so the generic executor will accept JSON connector payloads.
-- Export an API token and organization id for the account you want to target:
+- Export an API token and organization id for the account you want to target (the token needs `execution:read` to hit the dry-run endpoint):

   ```bash
   export SMOKE_AUTH_TOKEN="<jwt>"